BetterThanYou73/tensorflow-math-vision/README.md

 ## Final words

-This project has been a great learning experience, I learned about machine learning and using tensorflow, but application never really goes as smoothly as learning the theory.
+This project has been a great learning experience, I learned about machine learning and implementing tensorflow, but application never really goes as smoothly as learning the theory.

 I learned about Focal loss, CTC loss, Residual Networks (ResNets) etc. Overall it helped me expand my knowledge.